GioZaarour/Paxos-RSC-/README.md

-# Paxos-based RSM Key-Value Store
+# Paxos-based Replicated State Machine

 *This project is an excerpt from my Distributed Systems Course at USC.
 The implementation is my own work and is not perfect or devoid of bugs.*

 ## Overview

+My own implementation of the leaderless Paxos distributed consensus algorithm, and a key-value storage RSM built on top.

 Central to this project is the use of a group of replicas to process client requests in a consistent order, established via Paxos, even under unstable network conditions.
 The architecture includes clients and KVPaxos servers running as Paxos peers.
 Key features involve handling client RPCs, managing a replicated log, and concurrently implementing the Paxos protocol across multiple instances.
 This approach aims to effectively manage replication and order of operations, thereby improving system robustness.

 ## Diagram